 Chronological listing starting with the most recent posts

-- Nawaz Mohammed —Allison Pike-Merrell Interviews Nawaz Mohammed, Sri Lanka Country Director, Search for Common Ground - In this personal reflection, Search for Common Ground Country Director Nawaz Mohamed talks about his background, how he got into peacebuilding work, and how (and why) he is working for reconciliation in his native Sri Lanka.
+- Allison Pike-Merrell Interviews Nawaz Mohammed, Sri Lanka Country Director, Search for Common Ground -- SFCG country director Nawaz Mohamed talks about his background, how he got into peacebuilding work, and how (and why) he is working for reconciliation in his native Sri Lanka. -- Jun 30

-- Larry Susskind —Larry Susskind and Shafik Islam on Complexity -- The combination of complexity theory with negotiation theory yields a powerful tool for effective water resources management--and other complex public problems.
+- Larry Susskind and Shafik Islam on Complexity -- The combination of complexity theory with negotiation theory yields a powerful tool for effective water resources management--and other complex public problems. -- Jun 28

-- Chip Hauss – Beyond Polarization — We’ll counter toxic polarization if and only if we offer people a better and credible alternative that they can put into practice in the lived experience of their daily lives.
+- Chip Hauss: Beyond Polarization -- We’ll counter toxic polarization if and only if we offer people a better and credible alternative that they can put into practice in the lived experience of their daily lives. -- Jun 28

-- Larry Susskind — Consensus Building in the Age of Trump What was it like in the Age of Trump? -- Listening to or caring about "the other side" has become much less common in "the age of Trump," but that just makes the roles of neutrals all the more important.
+- Larry Susskind: Consensus Building in the Age of Trump What was it like in the Age of Trump? -- Listening to or caring about "the other side" has become much less common in "the age of Trump," but that just makes the roles of neutrals all the more important. -- Jun 27

-- Solon Simmons — Applying Root Narrative Theory to the Republican Party and American Politics -- Only Republicans can save the party from the abyss they have fallen into; the way out involves changing their dominant root narratives that drive their behavior.
+- Solon Simmons: Applying Root Narrative Theory to the Republican Party and American Politics -- Only Republicans can save the party from the abyss they have fallen into; the way out involves changing their dominant root narratives that drive their behavior. -- Jun 26

-- Chris Honeyman— Statement of J. Michael Luttig to the United States House Select Committee on the January 6, 2021 Attack on the United -- Chris pointed out that Luttig's testimony sounded very simplar to that of the CRQ framing article, as Luttig asserts that America is at war with itself and if its leaders do not quickly develop the moral courage to make peace, America is doomed.
+- From Chris Honeyman: Statement of J. Michael Luttig to the United States House Select Committee on the January 6, 2021 Attack on the United -- Luttig asserts that America is at war with itself and if its leaders do not quickly develop the moral courage to make peace, America is doomed. -- Jun 25

-- Shamil Idress — We Must Break the Logic of War Now--Before We Get World War III — As we embrace every effort to end the tragedy unfolding in Ukraine today, we must seize this moment for what it is: our last best chance to prevent even greater tragedy tomorrow
+- We Must Break the Logic of War Now--Before We Get World War III -- As we embrace every effort to end the tragedy unfolding in Ukraine today, we must seize this moment for what it is: our last best chance to prevent even greater tragedy tomorrow. -- Apr 17

-- Ilia Krasilshchik — Russians Must Accept the Truth.
-We Failed — From one of the many brave Russians who tried, and failed, to stop their country from sliding into an authoritarian dystopia, an eloquent reminder of why It is so important that we work to resist hyper-polarization and strengthen liberal democracy.
+- Russians Must Accept the Truth.
+We Failed. -- From one of the many brave Russians who tried, and failed, to stop their countriy from sliding into an authoritarian dystopia, an eloquent reminder of why we have to strengthen liberal democracy. -- Mar 31

-- Guy Burgess — The Ukrainian War: What Happens When You Have a War That Both Sides Absolutely, Positively Can't Afford to Lose? — The dynamics that are driving the hyper-polarization crisis in so many countries are now threatening to turn the Ukrainian crisis into a truly catastrophic war.
+- The Ukrainian War: What Happens When You Have a War That Both Sides Absolutely, Positively Can't Afford to Lose? -- The same dynamic that is driving the hyper-polarization crisis in so many countries now threatens to turn the Ukrainian crisis into a truly catastrophic war. -- Mar 30

-- Carrie Menkel-Meadow — Applying Conflict Resolution Insights to Hyper-Polarization: “When Will (We) Ever Learn?” — A much longer version of Menkel-Meadow's formal Commentary exploring our interdependence and the importance of curiosity, humility, "process pluralism," and, most importantly, widespread education of the polity on better ways of dealing with conflict.
+- Extended Commentary: Applying Conflict Resolution Insights to Hyper-Polarization: “When Will (We) Ever Learn?” -- We need to focus on our interdependence, the importance of curiousity, humility, "process pluralism," and most importantly widespread education of the polity on better ways of dealing with conflict. -- Mar 29

 - See All Posts

-- See All Posts Plus Earlier (Closely Related) Constructive Conflict Initiative Blog
+- See Earlier (Closely Related) Constructive Conflict Initiative Blog

 In order to support the BI/CRQ discussion, we are starting to assemble supporting materials from the Beyond Intractability Knowledge Base and elsewhere and organize those around the framework explained in the secondary framing article.